hatwell-jonel/react_restcountries/README.md

 #### Useful resources
-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Difference of Axios and Fetch](https://blog.logrocket.com/axios-vs-fetch-best-http-requests/) - This helped me to choose which is the best for making HTTP request.

 #### Author